VictoriaRaven/Translator-Language-Dictionary-App/README.md

 ## Overview of Unit 1-8 Progress Conclusion
 ### Project Plan Goals:
 - Develop a application
-- Use a modular design for easy maintenance and future game additions.
+- Use a modular design for easy maintenance and future gui/tk additions.
 - Integrate version control with Git and implement testings for component verification.
 - Follow the Waterfall/Agile development model for structured project phases.
 ### Project Design Goals: